RaisanenMarkus/csharp/docs/part5/part5-3.md

 ## Value Types

-A value type is either a **struct type** or an **enumeration type**.
+A value type variable is either a **struct type** or an **enumeration type**.
 C# provides a set of predefined struct types called the **simple types**.
 The simple types are identified through reserved words.

-A variable of a value type contains an instance of the type.
-This differs from a variable of a reference type, which contains a reference to an instance of the type.
-By default, on assignment, passing an argument to a method, or returning a method result, variable values are copied.
-In the case of value-type variables, the corresponding type instances are copied.
+A variable of a value type contains an instance of that type.
+This differs from a variable of a reference type, which contains a reference to an instance of that type.
+By default on assignment, when passing an argument to a method or returning a method result the variable values are copied.
+In the case of value type variables the corresponding type instances are copied.

-The most interesting (and maybe most important for us) are the **simple type**.
-Most of the variables we have handled so far are part of the simple type: int, bool and double are all simple types.
+The most interesting and maybe most important for us are the **simple type** variables.
+Most of the variables we have handled so far are part of the simple type: int, bool and double are all simple type variables.
 It means that they are actually **keywords** that are **reserved** to represent certain types from the **System namespace**.

-Because a simple type aliases a struct type, every simple type has members.
-For example, **int** has the members declared in **System.Int32** and the members inherited from **System.Object**, and the following statements are permitted:
+Because a simple type variables aliase a struct type, every simple type has members.
+For example **int** has the members declared in **System.Int32** and the members inherited from **System.Object** and the following statements are permitted.

 ```cs
 int i = int.MaxValue;    // System.Int32.MaxValue constant